 If you are not sure what Kafka is, see What is Kafka?.
 Kafka Architecture: Low-Level Design This post really picks off from our series on Kafka architecture which includes Kafka topics architecture, Kafka producer architecture, Kafka consumer architecture and Kafka ecosystem architecture.
 This article is heavily inspired by the Kafka section on design.
 You can think of it as the cliff notes.
 Kafka Design Motivation LinkedIn engineering built Kafka to support real-time analytics.

 Kafka Consumer Architecture - Consumer Groups and subscriptions This article covers some lower level details of Kafka consumer architecture.
 It is a continuation of the Kafka Architecture, Kafka Topic Architecture, and Kafka Producer Architecture articles.
 This article covers Kafka Consumer Architecture with a discussion consumer groups and how record processing is shared among a consumer group as well as failover for Kafka consumers.
-Kafka Consumer Groups You group consumers into a consumer group by use case or function of the group.
+Cloudurable provides Kafka training, Kafka consulting, Kafka support and helps setting up Kafka clusters in AWS.

 Kafka Producer Architecture - Picking the partition of records This article covers some lower level details of Kafka producer architecture.
 It is a continuation of the Kafka Architecture and Kafka Topic Architecture articles.
 This article covers Kafka Producer Architecture with a discussion of how a partition is chosen, producer cadence, and partitioning strategies.
 Kafka Producers Kafka producers send records to topics.
 The records are sometimes referred to as messages.